Before I post my own blog about being back in the US, for those of you wondering how I’m partially feeling, I had a fellow SAS-er post this:

 And you are going to hear yourself sounding pretentious.
 You won’t feel pretentious, but you are going to hear yourself sounding pretentious.
 You know, here on the ship, if you are sitting around with one of your friends or your roommate and you start a sentence like, “One night in Saigon I was taking a cyclo back from the War Remnants Museum …” That doesn’t sound odd, here.
 But can’t you just see your friends back home, rolling their eyes?
 You are going to have to choose between sounding pretentious and being silent.
 And you are going to long to be back here with us … where you can be normal.

 And maybe you have a relationship back home.
 An important one.
-One that seem really comfortable and promising … last August.
+One that seemed really comfortable and promising … last January.
 Oh boy.
 All those emails you wrote … or didn’t write?
-Some of them maybe feeling a little forced as you wrote them?
-That relationship might not feel right any more.
+Some of them may be feeling a little forced as you wrote them?
+That relationship might not feel right anymore.
 Like an old pair of jeans that’s all broken in, but out of style.
-And you think, “I just can’t do this any more.”
+And you think, “I just can’t do this anymore.”

 There are a thousand little ways in which the world is just not going to fit anymore.
 And a thousand little reminders that it doesn’t fit.
 Television commercials are going to look really stupid.
 Houses and cars are going to be obscenely big.
 Restrooms are going to be disgustingly sanitary.
 Salespeople will look at you like you’re an idiot when you try to bargain.
 And everybody is going to have so much … stuff